zzGHzz/myvetools-demo/readme.md

 > Recall the relationship between clause and transaction.

-We then generate the clause for the deployment with an initial value `100`, put the clause inside a transaction and send off the transation to the Thor node for execution:
+We then generate the clause for deploying the contract with an initial value `100`, put the clause inside a transaction and send off the transation to the Thor node for execution:

 ```ts
 const clause1 = c.deploy(0, 100)